- 1 INTRODUCTION :

 To Learn the process of Buying and Selling of shares through DEMAT Account.

 An objective is the brainchild of any project report.
-The project report will always Contain certain objectives that need to be accomplished.Following are the objectives that are behind the preparation of this project on “Buying and selling through Demat Account”.
+The project report will always Contain specific goals that need to be accomplished.
+The following are the objectives that are behind the preparation of this project on “Buying and selling through Demat Account.”

 - To learn what is a Demat account and what are the benefits of Demat account

-- To Learn why there is a need for a Trading account along with Demat account for someone to buy and sell his shares
+- To learn why there is a need for a Trading account along with Demat account for someone to buy and sell his shares

-- To discuss what happens inside when someone buys or sell his shares through a Demat account.Basically, we will discuss how the money is taken from the share buyer and the transferred to share seller and vice versa.
+- To discuss what happens inside when someone buys or sells his shares through a Demat account.
+We will discuss how the money is taken from the share buyer and the transferred to share seller and vice versa.

 - To understand the company, its achievements and tasks, products and services and also to collect information about its competitors, its products, and services offered